Space48/magento2-code-quality/README.md

 ## Usage

-After pulling and installing/updating project locally composer hook should install linters automatically.
-It will add precommit git hook, so on each commit linters will run for the files added to commit.

-If that does not happen run following command to update local git hooks and install npm packages:
+After pulling and installing/updating project locally run following command to update local git hooks and install npm packages:
 ```shell
 make linters-init
 ```
+It will add precommit git hook, so on each commit linters will run for the files added to commit.

 ### Git Pre-Commit
 A commit will fail if linters found errors in your code, check the '_console_' tab in 'Git' section of the PhpStorm